top of page

 Otherwise, key life history characteristics such as growth rate, natural mortality and fecundity have been studied in limited detail but are at present assumed rather than measured (Canadian Science Advisory Secretariat, CSAS, 2008).
 The biological knowledge currently available is mainly due to the efforts of early naturalists and, in more recent years, the zoologists L.H.
 Matthews and H.W.
 Parker.
 In 1947, these researchers conducted a number of post mortem analyses at Soay (Scotland) on the invitation of Gavin Maxwell, owner of the historically Soay-based basking shark fishery (Fairfax 1998).

-In appearance, basking sharks resemble many large shark species, including the great white (C. carcharias).
+In appearance, basking sharks can resemble many large shark species, including the great white (C. carcharias) particularly as small juveniles, with misidentifications arising in the media most years in Irish and UK waters.
 Cetorhinus maximus has a relatively narrow girth and pointed snout.
-It average size is 5-7 meters, although specimens have been recorded at 11 meters.
+Its average size is 5-7 metres, although specimens have been recorded at 11 metres.
 The liver, for which it was prized commercially, is estimated to make up approximately 25% of its body weight.
 This organ acts as a “hydrostatic float” to keep the shark at near neutral buoyancy.
 The basking shark also uses a large heterocercal tail (caudal fin) for propulsion, while its paired pectoral and smaller pelvic fins control its ascent and descent throughout the water column.
 It also possesses two dorsal fins, the first of which gives the shark its characteristic profile.
-This fin has been recorded at over a meter in height and is sometimes known to droop over when above the water surface.
+This fin has been recorded at over a metre in height and is sometimes known to droop over when above the water surface.
 Males and females are distinguished by the presence of two claspers on the male.
 These claspers, although used in mating activity, are not actually used to clasp the female; rather, these are used to deliver spermatophores into the female in a similar way to a mammalian penis (Fairfax 1998, Shark Trust, 2008).
+More recent research has also demonstrated that basking sharks are endothermic, or warm-blooded, similar to their cousins the Great White (Dolton et al., 2023).

 COURTSHIP AND REPRODUCTION